 If you are traveling with a child aged 0-23 months, it is advisable to have enough feeding and food bottles on board for the entire trip.
 You can also order a table consisting of sweet and savory organic dishes and baby biscuits up to 48 hours before the flight.

-Air France provides high quality assistance to all disabled passengers at its airports and on board of its aircrafts.
+Air France provides high-quality assistance to all disabled passengers at its airports and on board its aircrafts.

-If you want to book a ticket, this is usually the case, disability must be communicated to operators or online when purchasing the ticket.
-Disability must be communicated at least 48 hours before the flight in order to be able to prepare the necessary.
+If you want to book a ticket, this is usually the case, the disability must be communicated to operators or online when purchasing the ticket.
+The disability must be communicated at least 48 hours before the flight in order to be able to prepare the necessary.

 The most important issues that need to be announced are the need for a companion or wheelchair.